Skip to main content

 O-RAN ALLIANCE interface Open Fronthaul (DU to RU).
 Includes Control, User, Synchronization (CUS) Plane and Management Plane protocols.
 Based on lower layer functional split “7-2x” and leverages eCPRI protocols.

 3GPP Interface Xn.
-Call Handover will be tested via this interface as well as the N2 interface.
+Call Handover was tested via this interface as well as the N2 interface.

 3GPP Interface Uu.
 Logical interface between RU and UE.